slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
 -- Louis L’amour*

 > *"Most overnight successes take at least 5 years.
-Budget your life accordingly."
+Budget your life accordingly." (...)
--- Kevin Kelly*
+"Recipe for success: under-promise and over-deliver." (...)

-> *"Show up.
+"Show up.
 Keep showing up.
 Somebody successful said: 99% of success is just showing up."
 -- Kevin Kelly*

 > *"The success formula: solve your own problems and freely share the solutions."
 -- Naval Ravikant*

-> *"Recipe for success: under-promise and over-deliver."
--- Kevin Kelly*

 ### On barriers to success